Adam-Tem/vimmsVisualised/vimmsVisualisedGUI/Timelog.md

 ### 01 Oct 2023

 * *1 hour* Began to watch videos on how to best implement the graphing of results into the app.

+### 02 Oct 2023

+* *1 hour* Page navigation now possible from start page to each individual page and back.
+* *1.5 hours* Reading through the different possible controllers and trying to work out what variables have to be identified to run them properly and give a user full control.

+### 03 Oct 2023

+* *2 hours* Worked through each and every class in the controllers section of the vimms module to see how I could organise the simulate page.
+Many, MANY variables and parameters...

+### 04 Oct 2023

+* *2 hours* Began to build the simulate interface with all the possible inputs, still to change it so that only the necessary parameters are visible with the correct controller selected.

+* *1 hour* Added a few helper functions and little adjustments to the simulate page.

+### 05 Oct 2023

+* *1 hour* It is now possible to run the TopN controller from the simulate page of the app, where a .mzML file is ultimately produced after inputting an appropriate .p file.
+Still have to add loading screen and clarification, but good to get the basic functionality in place.